Good Morning Blog,

 |

-| With mask and without, it was a group of retirees and I managed to convince G to join our hike today.
+| With a mask and without, it was a group of retirees, and I managed to convince G to join our hike today.
 Hope she will enjoy it as it is her first time doing urbex. |

 |

-| Everyone got ready by applying the mosquitoes spray and repellent, and I just stood there receiving their sprays and blessing |
+| Everyone got ready by applying the mosquito spray and repellent, and I just stood there receiving their sprays and blessings. |

 .jpeg) |

-| Hmm based on experience, I believe this should be the entrance. |
+| Hm,m based on experience, I believe this should be the entrance. |

 .jpeg) |

-| It seemed like it will be a short hike. |
+| It seemed like I would be on short hike. |

 |

-| The ladies need some help to climb up and I just stood aside snapping pictures |
+| The ladies need some help to climb up, and I just stood aside snapping pics. ures |

 .jpeg) |

-| It seems like the red ribbon saves the day |
+| It seems like the red ribbon saves th.e day. |

 .jpeg) |